-I’m currently working on an overall critique of Sam Harris’ The Moral Landscape: How Science Can Determine Human Values for The Leather Library, but I just wanted to post some thoughts on a particular chapter here.
+I’m currently working on an overall critique of Sam Harris’ The Moral Landscape: How Science Can Determine Human Values for The Leather Library (UPDATE: no longer exists), but I just wanted to post some thoughts on a particular chapter here.

 For Harris, the goal of a science of ethics is achieving well-being (he’s generally utilitarian=the greatest happiness for the greatest number of people).
 He believes that neuroscience can map out our brains and tell us how to be happy in a precise way that we can’t do for ourselves.
 For instance—this is his example—people think that having children will make them happy, but studies have shown that most people’s level of happiness decreases once the child his born and doesn’t return to its previous level until after the child goes off to college.
 Harris brings up interesting questions about self-knowledge that I believe threaten to undermine his thesis.
 I’m not sure he recognized the seriousness of the problem.